IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree.md

 ---
 title: {Platform} Tree Component | Infragistics
-_description: Infragistics' {Platform} Tree component helps you to display hierarchical data in a tree-view structure, customize nodes easily and load data on demand.
-Learn how {ProductName} can help you better display your data!
+_description: With {Platform} Tree component you can display hierarchical data in a tree-view structure, customize nodes easily and load data on demand.
+Try it now.
 _keywords: {Platform} Tree, Item Tree, overview, {ProductName}, Infragistics
 mentionedTypes: ['Tree', 'TreeItem', 'Icon', 'CircularProgress']
 ---

 # {Platform} Tree Overview

+{ProductName} Tree, also known as TreeView component, is a high-performance control that visualizes expandable data structures within a tree-like UI, enabling you to apply load on demand for child items.
+The {ProductName} Tree also provides features like expanding and collapsing nodes, nested app navigation, {ProductName} Tree nodes either can be generated manually or from a bound data source.

+For end-users this means they can easily navigate across different app pages, use selection, checkboxes, add texts, icons, images and more.

-The {ProductName} Tree element allows users to represent hierarchical data in a tree-view structure, maintaining parent-child relationships, as well as to define static tree-view structure without a corresponding data model.
+The {ProductName} Tree component allows users to represent hierarchical data in a tree-view structure, maintaining parent-child relationships, as well as to define static tree-view structure without a corresponding data model.
 Its primary purpose is to allow end-users to visualize and navigate within hierarchical data structures.
 The `Tree` component also provides load on demand capabilities, item activation, multiple and cascade selection of items through built-in checkboxes, built-in keyboard navigation and more.

 ## {Platform} Tree Example